Rob Jahrling: Accolades

 Jahrling is a five time New South Wales Rower of the Year recipient and has been involved in fund raising activities for Step to the Future and Mission Australia.
-He is an Honorary Life Member of Sydney Rowing Club and a member of the Olympians Club of Australia.
-He was awarded the keys to the City of Sydney as part of the 2000 Olympic team and in 2002 he won the Australian National Sports Star award for achievements in both sport and business.
+He is an Honorary Life Member of Sydney Rowing Club.

 Post-rowing career

 From 2000, Jahrling worked as an investment banker for Credit Suisse in Australia and Deutsche Bank in Hong Kong.
-Later he became a managing director at Citi in Australia and the Head of Equity Syndicate.
+Later he became a managing director at Citi in Australia and the head of Equity Syndicate.